FirelyTeam/firely-docs/vonk/plugins/plugins_order.rst

 The order of plugins
 ====================

-Vonk FHIR Server is organized as a pipeline of components - called Middleware.
+Firely Server FHIR Server is organized as a pipeline of components - called Middleware.
 Every request travels through all the components until one of the components provides the response to the request.
 After that, the response travels back through all the components, in reverse order.
 Components that come *after* the responding component in the pipeline are not visited at all.

 So let's say you issue a FHIR read interaction, ``GET <base-url>/Patient/example``.
 The component implementing this interaction sits in the pipeline after search but before create.
 So the request will visit the search middleware (that will ignore it and just pass it on) but will never visit the create middleware.

 So many components implement an interaction and provide a response to that interaction.
-In Vonk those are called Handlers.
+In Firely Server those are called Handlers.
 Some components may not provide responses directly, but read or alter the request on the way in.
 Such a component is called a PreHandler.
 Reversely, a component may read or alter the response on the way back.
 Such a component is called a PostHandler.

 A plugin can configure its own component in this pipeline but as you may understand by now it makes a difference *where* in the pipeline you put that component.
 Especially if it is a Pre- or PostHandler.
-To control the position in the pipeline, Vonk uses the concept of 'Order'.
+To control the position in the pipeline, Firely Server uses the concept of 'Order'.

 The :ref:`VonkConfiguration attribute <vonk_reference_api_pipeline_configuration>` lets you define an ``Order`` for your component.
 This page explains how to choose a suitable number for that order.